 - Best Herbs to Grow in Your Aerogarden

 - Best Vegetables to Grow in Your Aerogarden

 - How to Grow Plants in an AeroGarden?

-- Step 4 – Clean Your AeroGarden Regularly
+- Step 4: – Clean and Harvest from your AeroGarden Regularly

 - Final Words